Skip to main content

 • Print the manifest summary without starting the dev service:

-• The inspect command lists capabilities, routes, and jobs so you can verify manifest metadata before sharing it with collaborators or publishing packages.
+• The inspect command rebuilds the backend and lists capabilities, routes, and jobs so you can verify manifest metadata before sharing it with collaborators or publishing packages.

 Notes